benahm/ApexDataFramework/docs/basics/QB/RUN.md

 ## Running a Query

-Each query has the following methods, to run the query
+Each QB query has the following methods to run the query

 * _getList()_  : run a query and get a list of SObject
 * _getMap()_ : run a query and get a map of Id and SObject